 Note: If the Custom List is used in any account-level form templates, the Custom List will need to be removed from that account-level form template, prior to its deletion.

-Push a Form from the Project to the Account
+Push a Form Template from the Project to the Account

 Many users opt to leverage a template project, where they can build form templates that can be leveraged on multiple projects; depending on the use-case, some projects may require unique forms.